JaniceHernandez/moviebookingsystem/README.md

 ### Tech Used
 * Node.js – backend code in JavaScript
 * Express.js – simple server framework
-* DB2 / SQL – stores movies, casts, and bookings
+* DB2 / SQL – stores static informations and bookings
 * Git – version control for collaborating

   ## How to Set Up on Your Computer